onmee/google-homepage/README.md

 ###   Aims
 	- Learn basic HTMl and CSS layouts.
-	- Style elements to appear like the Google git homepage.
+	- Style elements to appear like the Google homepage.

 Link to finished page: https://onmee.github.io/google-homepage/